tonitammi/Nenapeli/readme.md

      gestureController.start()

 Start method will start the webcam stream, load face-api.js models and start face recognition.
-After that it dispatch controllerloaded event to document.
-You can listen the event with eventListener and example start a loop to check face movements:
+After that it dispatches controllerloaded event to document.
+You can listen the event with eventListener and forexample, start a loop to check face movements:

     document.addEventListener("controllerloaded", function() {
       const interval = setInterval(() => {